apigee/ansible-opdk-accelerator/README.md

-# Apigee Private Cloud Ansible Accelerator
+# Apigee Private Cloud Accelerator

 ## Introduction
 This repository contains a set of Ansible roles and playbooks to manage the installation,